It's a New Day in Public Health.

 - Computed Tomography (CT) Overexposures in California and Other States

-Because of the serious nature of these overexposures, the Bureau strongly recommends all facilities performing CT exams review Information Notice 32 and perform the actions described therein.
+The Bureau strongly recommends all facilities performing CT exams review Information Notice 32 and perform the actions described therein.
 See this FDA notice, for more information or to report problems.
 The Conference of Radiation Control Program Directors (CRCPD) has also released guidance on CT protocol reviews.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.